 - It points us to God’s comfort and protection.

-- It serves as a gentle wake-up call to rely fully on God’s presence.
+- It serves as a gentle wake up call to rely fully on God’s presence.

 Feeling dismayed can be an entry point to spiritual growth, reminding us to trust God even when life seems uncertain.

-Spiritual Significance and Symbolism
+Spiritual Significance and Symbolism of dismayed in the bible

 Spiritually, dismay is more than a fleeting emotion—it is a mirror of our faith journey.
 When we are dismayed, it highlights areas where we may need renewed trust in God or a deeper understanding of His timing.